hgfzs/libjade/README.md

 DrawingWidget and DrawingItem are highly extensible; many functions are virtual and may be overridden in a derived class implementation to alter the default behavior.

 libjade is available under the <a href="https://www.gnu.org/licenses/gpl-3.0-standalone.html">GNU General Public License version 3.0</a>.

+Full class documentation can be found at: <a href="https://jaallen85.github.io/libjade/">https://jaallen85.github.io/libjade/annotated.html</a>.